-The Metro Finance Committee of The Metro Commission/Metro Wastewater JPA requests individuals who require alternative agenda format or special accommodations to access, attend, and/or participate in the Metro Commission/ Metro Wastewater JPA meetings, contact E. Patino at (858) 292.6321, at least forty-eight hours in advance of the meeting.
+The Metro Commission/Metro Wastewater JPA requests individuals who require alternative agenda format or special accommodations to access, attend, and/or participate in the Metro Commission/ Metro Wastewater JPA meetings, contact E. Patino at (858) 292.6321, at least forty-eight hours in advance of the meetings.